arcanemachine/phoenix-todo-list/support/containers/README.md

 1. A Compose file that specifies the service (located in `support/containers/`).
 2. A Compose file that specifies the service's network (located in `support/containers/networks/`).

+## Running a Standalone Postgres Container

+Launch a **Postgres** container with host networking (i.e. not isolated to a Docker network):

+- Examples:
+  - Docker: `docker compose -f compose.postgres.yaml -f networks/compose.postgres-host.yaml up`
+  - Podman: `podman-compose -f compose.postgres.yaml -f networks/compose.postgres-host.yaml up`
+- If the environment has not been loaded automatically with `direnv`, you will need to include the `.env` file manually using `--env-file .env` when starting the Docker Compose containers.

+## Running a Phoenix or Postgres/Phoenix Container

 \*Traefik always uses it's own proxy network, so you don't need to specify a network Compose configuration for Traefik.

 Example:

+- Launch a **Phoenix** container with host networking (i.e. not isolated to a Docker network):
+  - Examples:
+    - Docker: `docker compose -f compose.phoenix.yaml -f networks/compose.phoenix-host.yaml up`
+    - Podman: `podman-compose -f compose.phoenix.yaml -f networks/compose.phoenix-host.yaml up`
+  - If the environment has not been loaded automatically with `direnv`, you will need to include the `.env` file manually using `--env-file .env` when starting the Docker Compose containers.
-- Launch a Phoenix + Postgres container with host networking (i.e. not isolated to the Docker network):
+- Launch a **Postgres + Phoenix** container with host networking (i.e. not isolated to a Docker network):
   - Examples:
     - Docker: `docker compose -f compose.postgres.yaml -f networks/compose.postgres-host.yaml -f compose.phoenix.yaml -f networks/compose.phoenix-host.yaml up`
     - Podman: `podman-compose -f compose.postgres.yaml -f networks/compose.postgres-host.yaml -f compose.phoenix.yaml -f networks/compose.phoenix-host.yaml up`